Top three reasons to hike Torres del Paine

 - Meals and snacks

-- Accommodation before and after
+- Hotel accommodations before and after the tour

-If you wish to include meals, private transport or upgrade your accommodation, please contact us prior to booking to make arrangements.
+If you wish to include meals, private transport, or upgrade your accommodation, please contact us prior to booking to make arrangements.

 What do I need to bring?